 - Complete legal documents while your loved one can make informed choices (Power of Attorney, Living Will, etc.)

-- Plan transition from work if the patient is still working
+- Plan transition from work if he or she is still working

-- Make sure to apply for Social Security Disability and any Veterans benefits the patient may be eligible for
+- Make sure to apply for Social Security Disability and any Veterans benefits your loved one may be eligible for

 - Share information with friends and family